zjryan/e8vm/readme.md

 Planned Features:

 - File based modules, no circular dependency (not only on packages, but also on files).
-A reader can always read the project one module by a module, one file by a file.
+A reader can always read the project a file by a file, either from bottom to top, or from top to bottom.
 - Small files.
 Each file is shorter than 200 lines.
 - Each file (will) come with test cases, examples, and markdown description.
 - It (will) work like a real computer.